truenas/documentation/content/TrueCommand/Administration/Admin/SAML/ConfigIDPSAMLSSO.md

 A SAML configuration requires an Identity Provider (IDP) and Service Provider (SP).
 When the IDP-SAML service provides the SSO, TrueCommand becomes the service provider.

-Each IDP-SAML provider configuration settings and attributes can differ.
+IDP-SAML provider configuration settings and attributes can differ.
 This article provides general instructions, settings, and attributes for configuring an IDP-SAML SSO for TrueCommand as a cloud service provider.

 {{< hint type=note >}}